 The easiest option is to leave your 401k right where it is.
 When you leave your job, your 401k stays invested in the mutual fund or ETF that it is currently in.
 Your 401k does not automatically stop being invested just because you leave a job.
 What does stop happening is your ability to contribute to it.
 Your 401k provider is also different from your company.
 Your old firm will not be able to “see” your investments.
 There are companies known as “plan providers” that are in charge of your 401k.
 Common 401k providers for companies are Vanguard, T.Rowe Price, Morningstar, Paychex, J.P.
 Morgan/Chase etc. When trying to determine where your 401k is, look for names such as these.

-The positive aspect of leaving it there are simplicity only.
-The cons are the lack of ability to keep it growing and contribute, and minimal investment choices.
-Although leaving your 401k where it is may be the easiest option, it is usually the worst choice for your retirement future.
+The positive aspect of leaving it there is simplicity only.
+The cons are the lack of ability to keep it growing and contribute and minimal investment choices.
+Although leaving your 401k where it is maybe the most comfortable option, it is usually the worst choice for your retirement future.

 Option #2 - Move it to an IRA

-An IRA stands for individual retirement account.
-Once you leave your job, you can convert your 401k into a Roth IRA or transfer it into a Traditional IRA due to the fact it is no longer being sponsored by your employer.
+An IRA stands for an individual retirement account.
+Once you leave your job, you can convert your 401k into a Roth IRA or transfer it into a Traditional IRA because your employer is no longer sponsoring it.
 This option makes sense if you are moving to a company that either does not provide a 401k or does not have great investment options.
 You may enjoy moving your 401k to an IRA so that you can consolidate your retirement savings and have more freedom over your investment choices.
 The process of moving your 401k to an IRA can be tricky.
 There is still a lot of paperwork involved depending on what plan provider your company has and where you are moving your money to.
 Many firms also try to stop you from moving your money over with scare tactics so that you keep your money with their company.
 This is a process I suggest discussing with a financial consultant.